PRINT MODE

 ** Completing 2NT

-*** Completing 3 by bidding his best major.
-This auction means a weak hand but incitative to the game with 3/4 useful HCP.
+**** Completing 3 by bidding his best major.
+This auction means a weak but incitative hand to the game with 3/4 useful HCP.
 It is a weaker auction than the direct answer 4.
-The opener may complete to the game if he is maximum, mainly with 4 cards in a major.
+The opener may complete direct to game if he is maximum, mainly with 4 cards in a major.

 If the responder's hand is yet weaker, instead of answer 2NT the responder bids his best major by using indirect transfer.